 Pacific Coast Post Acute is a large nursing home located in Salinas, California.
-This nursing home was awarded an overall grade of B+, which is a strong rating.
-Based on our assessment, you can do much worse than this nursing home.
-The best part of this facility's impressive profile was its inspection grade.
-Inspection grades are discussed in the next section
+This nursing home was awarded an overall grade of B-, which is a solid rating.
+Based on our assessment, there are certainly far worse nursing homes out there.
+One of the better aspects of this facility's profile is its impressive inspection grade, which we will address in the next section.

 Pacific Coast Post Acute

 - Nursing Home

 Updated Nov 1, 2023 by Nick Reese

 Get pricing and details on Salinas senior living options.Get Pricing

 - Dialysis Transportation